google/filament/web/docs/tutorial_redball.md

 The `matc` tool consumes a text file containing a high-level description of a PBR material, and produces a binary material package that contains shader code and associated metadata.
-For more information, see the official document describing the [Filament Material System]().
+For more information, see the official document describing the [Filament Material System].

 Let's try out `matc`.
 Create the following file in your favorite text editor and call it `plastic.mat`.